 - Earn interest on your balance: You’ll get 0.10% APY on all balances.

 One of the biggest perks of Capital One 360 Checking is the lack of an overdraft fee.
 These fees top $30 at other banks and can add up fast.
 Instead, Capital One hooks up your checking account to an Overdraft Line of Credit of up to $1,000.
-You’ll simply pay interest (right now, 11.25% APY) on the amount you’re overdrawn only for as long as you’re overdrawn.
+You’ll simply pay interest on the amount you’re overdrawn only for as long as you’re overdrawn.

 To get an idea of how much that can save you, here’s an example: If you slipped up and overdrew your account by $100 for just five days, you’d only pay about 15 cents in interest with Capital One 360 instead of a fee over $30 with another bank.
 That’s a big savings for anyone who has let their balance slip into the red from time to time.

 On the downside, you’ll have to have a pretty substantial balance to earn anything more than 0.10% APY on this account, and there are competitors that offer better yields on checking.
-For instance, Ally will bump you up to 0.50% for balances over $15,000, and Bank5Connect offers 0.25% on any balance over $100.
+For instance, Ally will bump you up to 0.10%–0.25% depending on your balance, and Bank5Connect offers 0.20% on any balance over $100.
 If you’re like most people, you aren’t going to park a huge amount of money in a checking account.
 Still, the interest is a nice bonus.

 I also want to mention the fees that I did see: $25 to stop payment, $20 to overnight a check, and up to $40 for domestic wire transfers.
 The first two fees are in line with national averages, but $40 for wire transfers is high — so take note if you think you may use wire transfers often.